-For those of us not glued to the Superbowl this weekend with the best Olive Oil Guacamole to hand, the Six Nations Rugby tournament is a great time to cook up a feast for friends while watching the game.
+For those of us not glued to the Superbowl with the best Olive Oil Guacamole to hand, the Six Nations Rugby tournament is a great time to cook up a feast for friends while watching the game.

 Whoever you’re supporting, those of us in the northern hemisphere may need some healthy comfort food packed with polyphenol power to see us through those nail-biting moments.
 And what better way to use your extra virgin olive oil at this time of year than in this fabulous six nations stew from ILoveCooking.
 We all know that, when it comes to a hearty stew with all the health benefits olive oil can add, the Irish take some beating!
 So, why not prepare it in advance and heat up for half time.
 By using a quality extra virgin olive oil like Morocco Gold you can be sure that it is packed full of antioxidants and vitamins to help keep your home squad fit and well through winter.